ritacarrilho/ritacarrilho/README.md

 </h1> -->

 ### :woman_technologist: About Me :
-I'm a Full Stack student from Portugal, currently in France.
+I'm a Full Stack student from Portugal, currently living in France.

-- :telescope: I’m studying at L'IDEM Creative Arts School (France) to become a Full-stack developer.
+- :telescope: I’m studying at L'IDEM Creative Arts School (Le Soler, France) to become a Full-stack developer.

 - ⚡ In my free time, I make films and repair bicycles.